 You likely woke up this morning ready to go, maybe even before your alarm.
 When was the last time that happened?

-Your nails grew a bunch.
+You lost weight.
+You don't crave sugar and snacks much.
 Your hair feels softer.
 Your skin feels smoother.

 You are relishing in a job well done.

 And before you go celebrating..

 CHEERS TO WATER, ON A CLEANSE WELL DONE